 First, and most obvious, were the two boys: Henry Grob and Theodore Jones, represented by Henry O. Levin.

 Second were the landowners, two elderly sisters named Elizabeth French and Mary Pillar Boyd Findlay.
 Oddly, they only owned the land and not the house built upon it.
 The building was owned by Benjamin Kalis who paid a monthly “land rent” to the sisters.
 Kalis was not part of the suit because he had only recently purchased the house after the previous owners had passed away and the land rent payments had ceased.

-Next was the family of the Harry Chenven, who had occupied one of the six apartments in the building.
+Next was the family of Harry Chenven, who had occupied one of the six apartments in the building.
 He had died twelve days prior to the discovery of the gold.
 Harry had been a very successful jeweler until he went off his rocker back in 1915 and ended up in a sanitarium.
 He had supposedly lost everything at the time, but there were rumors that he still had a large fortune stashed away somewhere.

 And the last party to the lawsuit was me.
 I just wanted the money and had no reason to really claim it.
-Actually, the last party were descendants of the late Andrew Saulsbury.
+Actually, the last party was descendants of the late Andrew Saulsbury.
 He was an incredibly wealthy man who had owned the home at 132 South Eden from June 1865 until his sudden death on November 28, 1873.
 He was known to have handed out gold coins as gifts to both staff and family.

 So, there you have it, the four players in the suit.
 Who do you think should have been rewarded with the pot of gold?
 Was it the boys because they found it?
 Or the two sisters because they owned the land that the gold was found on?
 Or did it belong to the former jeweler who may have hidden his fortune in the basement?
 Or did it belong to the wealthy homeowner who had suddenly died?